This post is also available in: French

 Kos lives up to this reputation, and there are several wineries that you can visit.
-Triantafylloupus vineyard is the winery to visit if you are seeking for a wine tour with high-quality wine brands.
+Triantafylloupus vineyard is the winery to visit if you are seeking a wine tour with high-quality wine brands.
 It is open from Monday to Saturday from 7:30 until 15.30.
-What is even more interesting about this place is that the tour is free and there is no much pressure to purchase a bottle of wine.
-For more information, you can email them at firstname.lastname@example.org
+What is even more interesting about this place is that the tour is free and there is not much pressure to purchase a bottle of wine.
+Which makes it one of the best things to do in Kos for wine-lovers.

-Another place to visit if you are looking for a wine tour is Hatziemmanouli winery which was completed in 2004.
+Another place to visit if you are looking for a wine tour is the Hatziemmanouli winery which was completed in 2004.
 This winery accepts tours and offers quality wine.
-For more information.
+See here for more information.

 Instead of Kos going dull at night, this Island rather gets to life at night.
 The numerous trendy restaurants and bars will ensure that you stay entertained.
-There is cool pop music being played around and making the experience one not to miss in your visit to Kos.
+There is cool pop music being played around and making the experience one not to miss in your visit.

 Greece has some of the best beaches in the world.
 Kos also does not disappoint in this.
-With most of them being sandy beaches and having crystal blue waters they offer those who visit with plenty of activities to ensure they stay entertained.
-There are more than 20 beaches in Kos but here are the four major ones:
+With most of them being sandy beaches and having crystal blue waters they offer those who visit plenty of activities to ensure they stay entertained.
+There are more than 20 beaches on the island but here are the four major ones:

-This is the most famous beach in Kos Island.
-Located 20kms on the south-west side of Kos town Mastichari is an exotic sandy beach that ensures the visitors stay entertained.
+This is the most famous beach on the Island.
+Located 20kms on the southwest side of Kos town Mastichari is an exotic sandy beach that ensures the visitors stay entertained.
 There are umbrellas and basking beds too.
 The major water sports are kite surfing and windsurfing.

-Just 3kms to the north of Kos town, Lambi is a popular beach barely a stone throw from the Kos town.
-Just like Mastichari, Lambi also is organised with umbrellas and sun beds which are just a perfect recipe for a good time with your family.
+Just 3kms to the north of Kos town, Lambi is a popular beach barely a stone’s throw away.
+Just like Mastichari, Lambi also is organized with umbrellas and sunbeds which are just a perfect recipe for a good time with your family.
 The major water sporting activities are waterskiing and surfing.

 Tigaki beach is another sandy beach 10 km long awarded with a blue flag.
 It is just 11 km away from Kos town and is great for families and sports lovers.

-Just 3 kilometre from Kos town, this beach has both sand and pebbles.
-It is organised with umbrellas, sunbeds and watersports.
+Just 3 kilometers from Kos town, this beach has both sand and pebbles.
+It is organised with umbrellas, sunbeds, and watersports.
 It also has many seaside restaurants in case you get hungry.